Vaillant Boilers’ Problems: How to Fix the Most Common Vaillant Faults

 This is certainly not one of the easy Vaillant boiler problems to troubleshoot.

 A Gas Engineer will need to come and inspect the boiler and its internal components to diagnose the problem.

 Where the fault relates to anything but the PCB, usually replacing the parts is the most economical option (assuming the rest of the boiler looks like it is in good condition).

-Like many boiler faults, if it relates to the PCB, it’s usually much more economical to fit a new boiler.
+Like many boiler problems, if it relates to the PCB, it’s usually much more economical to fit a new boiler.